av1-community-contributors/codec-wiki/docs/introduction/prologue.md

 ### What You Need

-A rather informal list of requirements follows:
+A rather informal list of requirements follows.

 You will benefit greatly from:
 - Patience.